 In addition to the general admission requirements of the Graduate School, an applicant must hold a baccalaureate degree in art studio, art education, psychology, or a related field.
 Prospective students must show evidence of having completed 18 hours of art studio, 3 hours of art therapy or art education, and 12 hours of psychology, including developmental and abnormal psychology, prior to admission to the program.
 Applicants with deficiencies will be required to take prerequisite course work before classified status is approved.
 A statement of intent (500 words or less), three letters of recommendation, and a slide portfolio (12-15 slides) of recent general work are required for admission.
-Applicants must submit scores on the Miller Analogies Test (MAT) and schedule an interview with the director of the graduate program in art therapy counseling.
+Applicants must submit scores on the Miller Analogies Test (MAT) and schedule a group interview with faculty and students in the graduate program in art therapy counseling.